-ExpressVPN is a very fast service offering access to more than 3,000 servers in 94 countries.
+ExpressVPN is a very fast service offering secure access to more than 3,000 fast servers in 94 countries.
 It’s highly versatile, with excellent multi-platform support, the option to choose not just your desired country, but city too, and the ability to unblock platforms like Netflix, BBC iPlayer, and Amazon Prime Video.

-This VPN protects your traffic with 256-bit AES encryption, DNS and IPv6 leak protection, and perfect forward secrecy.
+This VPN protects your traffic with 256-bit AES military-grade encryption, DNS and IPv6 leak protection, and perfect forward secrecy.
 Its desktop apps include a kill switch that automatically blocks any data transferal if you disconnect unexpectedly.
 ExpressVPN offers 24/7 support over live chat.
 Best of all, this service doesn’t log any information that could identify you, and you can even pay with Bitcoin for increased anonymity.

 ExpressVPN comes with apps for Windows, MacOS, Android, iOS, and Linux.
 It must be manually configured on routers, but ExpressVPN has custom firmware to make this straightforward as possible.

 - Fast speeds

 - Great for video streaming and content unblocking

 - More expensive than other providers on this list

 BEST VPN FOR SOUTH KOREA:ExpressVPN is our top choice thanks to its fast download speeds, ease of use, expansive server network, and the number of services it can unblock.